Math is Fun

 So the lowest Unit Price (and the best bargain) is 1.5 liters at $2.70.

-Of course it doesn't tell you the quality of what you are buying, but it can help you make a decision.
+But it does not tell us the quality of what we are buying, but it can help us make a decision.

 If something is sold in number of items (for example "10 pencils") then the same method can be used: